-WHEREAS, regular business hours for VHA services are considered to be from 8:00 a.m. to 4:30 p.m.
+WHEREAS, regular business hours for VHA services are from 8:00 a.m. to 4:30 p.m.
 Monday through Friday, but offering extended operating hours could ease the burden on service-connected disabled veterans in balancing family, employment, community obligations and other commitments; and

-WHEREAS, VHA Directive 2013-001 states Department of Veterans Affairs (VA) medical centers and community-based outpatient clinics that treat more than 10,000 unique veterans per year must provide access to a full range of primary care, including women's health and mental health general outpatient services at least two hours beyond regular business hours at least once on weekdays and once every weekend; and
+WHEREAS, VHA Directive 2013-001 states Department of Veterans Affairs (VA) medical centers and community-based outpatient clinics that treat over 10,000 unique veterans per year must provide access to a full range of primary care, including women's health and mental health general outpatient services at least two hours beyond regular business hours at least once on weekdays and once every weekend; and

-WHEREAS, local data including feedback from service-connected veterans and local DAV members should be used to determine which extended hour options would best meet the needs of each facility's enrolled patient population; NOW
+WHEREAS, local data, including feedback from service-connected veterans, should be used to determine which extended hours would best meet the needs of each facility's enrolled patient population; NOW

-THEREFORE, BE IT RESOLVED that DAV in National Convention assembled in Atlantic City, New Jersey, August 5-8, 2023, urges the VA to, based on local access data and patient feedback, implement extended operating hours at VHA health care facilities for services such as primary, specialty and mental health services.
+THEREFORE, BE IT RESOLVED that DAV in National Convention assembled in Phoenix, Arizona, August 3-6, 2024, urges the VA to, based on local access data and patient feedback, implement extended operating hours at VHA health care facilities for services such as primary, specialty and mental health services.